christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

     - **L25, H4:** Strong focus on determiners, adpositions, verbs, objects, locations associated with John'f final action, structuring the final output
     - **L25, H7:**  Extremely high attention to `the`, preparing the grammatical structure of the output

+Early encodings suggest relations between grammar, spatial relationships, and initial object/subject integration.
 The middle and late layers seem to refine object representations, begin to emphasize John's belief state and then strongly maintain that state and supress irrelevant information.

 The output is suggesting that the model is composing features related to the objects and their locations, with a strong focus on `basket` in the final layers.
 The token `basket` shows a significant increase in activation from layer 22 onwards, maintaining high activation through the final layer.
 This suggests that the model is maintaining the information about the initial state (`cat` on `basket`) despite contradictory information introduced later in the passage.